 This Building company had been carrying out external work for his client for some weeks.
 He had already requested (via email) and received payment over the internet by bank transfer.

-His client received a further email confirming, “having problems with his existing bank account please deposit the funds in to a new Bank account” recorded, by what he thought, was from his Builder.
+The client believed that the email was sent by his Builder.
 It was from the same email address, so the client thought it was genuine.

 No money arrived into the Builders account, so he believed the client had not paid.
-The client thought he had paid the money across to the Builders account, so he believed the Builders was trying to claim double payment.
+The client paid the money to the Builders, but thought they were trying to claim double payment.
 Difficult situation for both Builder and his client.

-Always confirm any instructions to make payment, particularly to a change of a new bank account, directly with the person you are dealing with.
+Always double-check payment instructions, especially for a new bank account, directly with the person you’re dealing with.

 Do not reply to the scam email or use the contact details included in it.
 Make sure that you check with your trading partner that all details are genuine.